The iOS SDK Guide Follow

 Location Sharing

-Location sharing is a new Meridian feature that lets users share their location with each other.
-This feature is also available in our iOS and Android white-label apps.
+Location sharing is a Meridian feature that lets users share their location with each other.

 Prerequisites